Quantum limit of precision for phase estimation in squeezing-enhanced interferometry with a single-mode readout

+This value coincides with the value of $Q_{0+}^{\theta\theta}$ given by Eq.~(\ref{QTheta}), which means that not only the measurement is optimal, but also the estimation of $\theta$ from the measured value of $N_\text{amp}$ can be made for every shot by inverting the dependence of $\langle\hat N_\text{amp}\rangle$ on $\theta$ and this estimation saturates the Cram\'er-Rao bound. $P_\theta^\text{amp}$ also coincides with the QFI about $\theta$ for the two-mode readout, $\mathcal{F}_0$, which confirms that the described type of readout is optimal for measuring the difference phase in squeezing-enhanced interferometry.
+It should be stressed that the Fock-state projection of the two output interferometer modes is optimal globally, that is, for any values of $\Phi$ and $\theta$ \cite{Pezze08}, while the single-mode readout is optimal only locally in the vicinity of the dark fringe, at $\Phi=0$, $\theta\ll1$.

+We also note that a similar type of readout was considered by Caves in the paper in which squeezing-enhanced interferometry was proposed for the first time \cite{Caves81}.
+However, Caves considered amplification of the mode $b_\text{out}$ as a means to counter the sensitivity drop caused by the non-unit quantum efficiency of the photodetector and proposed to use the output mode $a_\text{out}$ carrying the sum phase $\Phi$ to realize the squeezing at the angle $\Phi+\pi$.
+Our study shows that this complicated technique is not necessary for a local estimation of $\theta$ and the phase-sensitive amplification can be done at the angle of squeezing $\pi$ independently of the small variations of the sum phase.

 \textit{Conclusions}.
-We have shown that the single-mode readout is optimal for the estimation of the difference phase, i.e., it provides the same precision as the two-mode readout.
-This means that when building a squeezing-enhanced interferometer, one can consider an optimal measurement and an optimal estimator for the mode $b$ alone, which is much simpler technically.
+We have shown that the single-mode readout is optimal for the estimation of the difference phase, i.e., it provides the same ultimate precision as the two-mode readout.
+This means that when building a squeezing-enhanced interferometer and aiming for the Heisenberg precision scaling, an optimal measurement for one output mode can be realized, which is much simpler than the measurement of both output modes.
+We note that a similar task of discarding one of the two modes was recently considered for nonlinear interferometers in Yurke and Mandel configurations \cite{Kranias25}, but the QFI for single-mode readout was always lower than for the two-mode readout.
+In contrast, a linear squeezing-enhanced interferometer demonstrates equal level of QFI for both types of readout.

+One area of application of this fundamental result is gravitational astronomy \cite{Hild09,Ligo11,Aasi13,Tse19,Ganapathy23} where single-mode readout is the only option since the other output of the Michelson interferometer is very noisy due to the high back reflection of the powerful laser light used in modern gravitational wave detectors.
+Another area of application is biological sensing \cite{Taylor13,Taylor16} where the weak-field regime is used and the improvement of sensitivity predicted for $P_\theta^\text{amp}$ may be significant compared to $P_\theta$.

 \textit{Acknowledgments}.
 The authors thank Liam McGuinness and Ilya Karuseichyk for enlightening discussions.
 This work was supported by QuantERA II Programme (project EXTRASENS).
-It was funded by Horizon 2020 Framework Programme (European Union) via grant 101017733 and Bundesministerium für Bildung und Forschung (Germany) via grant 13N16935.
+It was funded by Horizon 2020 Framework Programme (European Union) via grant 101017733 and Bundesministerium für Forschung, Technologie und Raumfahrt (Germany) via grant 13N16935.